Graduation Requirements - Undergraduate

 Some students who start in ENGL025 may get exemption from ENGL105 based on the recommendation of their instructor and the approval of the dean of CPCE.

-The satisfactory completion of an English sequence is the prerequisite to all other courses in the Humanities and Social Sciences department.
-A minimum of seven semester credit hours of English are required of all day program graduates.
+The satisfactory completion of an English sequence is prerequisite to all other courses in the Humanities and Social Sciences department.
+A minimum of seven semester credit hours of English are required of most day program graduates.
+Students in majors with the updated English requirement must complete a minimum of eight semester credit hours.

-All graduates must also complete a minimum of six semester credit hours (two three-credit courses) of lower level social sciences (course numbers in the 100 and 200 levels) and a minimum of twelve semester credit hours (three four-credit courses) of upper level humanities and social sciences (course numbers of 385 and higher).
+All graduates must also complete a minimum of six semester credit hours (two three-credit courses) of lower level social sciences (course numbers in the 100 and 200 levels) and twelve semester credit hours (made up of three four-credit courses) of upper level courses in humanities and social sciences (course numbers of 385 and higher).
 The department believes there should be a balance in the student’s program, and therefore must take at least:

 - Four credit hours in Literature or Humanities (prefixes HIST, HUMN, LITR, and PHIL)